Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Reasoning
 - **VisualCOMET: Reasoning about the Dynamic Context of a Still Image;** Jae Sung Park et al; Benchmark dataset, requiring models to reason about a still iamge (what happen past & next).
 - **From Recognition to Cognition: Visual Commonsense Reasoning;** Rowan Zellers et al; Benchmark dataset, requiring models to go beyond the recognition level to cognition.
 Need to reason about a still image and give rationales.

+## Generation
+- **Multimodal Knowledge Alignment with Reinforcement Learning;** Youngjae Yu et al; Use RL to train an encoder that projects multimodal inputs into the word embedding space of GPT-2.